Kenchan3202/PantryPal/README.md

 Password: Admin1!

 3. Documentation:
-- To view the documentation for GUI, team coding, and testing, refer to the documentation folder in the repository.
+- To view the documentation for GUI, team coding, and testing, refer to the supporting documentation folder.